-good (good) adj. bet’ter, best I. a general term of approval or commendation 1. suitable to a purpose; effective; b) producing favorable results; beneficial
+good adj. better, best a) a general term of approval or commendation; b) suitable to a purpose; effective; c) producing favorable results; beneficial

-The amazing thing about Good Friday is that it was - and is - part of the “good” declared by God at creation.
+The amazing thing about Good Friday is that it was – and is – part of the “good” declared by God at creation.
 “God saw all that he had made, and it was very good” (Genesis 1:31, NIV).
-The fall was not good; sin, disobedience, suffering is not good.
-But God’s purpose in creation, and the redemptive drama that ensued, was – and is – good.
+The fall was not good; sin, disobedience and suffering are not good.
+But God’s purpose in creation and the redemptive drama that ensued were – and are – good.

 Some would put God in the dock for placing such a burden on human life – that through our creation and giving us free will He knew the suffering we would experience.
 What is less noticed is how God always knew of Good Friday.
 In the rapture of creation, the cross loomed large.
 Yes, there would be suffering, but none more so than for God Himself.